non-compliant/DemonHunter-Deobfuscated/README.md

 **Legal disclaimer**: I did not write the source code, merely made it readable.
 I discourage the use of the software contained within this repository.
 Any usage will be your own responsibility.
-I cannot, and should not be held reliable for your actions.
+I cannot, and will not be held liable for your actions.

 ### Directories: